 The switch to an upgraded image sensor is like going from ISO 100 to ISO 80,000 on a digital camera, according to an ASU press release.

-The chance will permit high-resolution, high signal-to-noise imaging, allowing scientists to peer into the bottoms of shadowed craters, where cold pockets could allow ice sheets to form on the airless moon.
+The change will permit high-resolution, high signal-to-noise imaging, allowing scientists to peer into the bottoms of shadowed craters, where cold pockets could allow ice sheets to form on the airless moon.

 NASA is not currently planning any major lunar missions, but the space agency is funding development of several small probes based on CubeSats to study the moon.
 Several of them will fly on the first mission of NASA’s Space Launch System, a heavy-lift rocket expected to lift off on its maiden flight some time in early 2019.